 Payment options for senior living fall into one of two categories: public support and private payment.

-Public Financial Support for Senior Living
+Public Financial Support for Paying for Senior Living

 Government financial support for senior living is provided at both the federal and state level.
 This type of support mostly applies to assisted living and skilled nursing care, but does include some support for independent living.